Features

 16 March – CocoRosie: Little Death Wishes

-CocoRosie brings a mythology of its own to the stage – a kaleidoscope of poetry, ritual and voice in extremis.
-For over twenty years, Bianca and Sierra Casady have transformed love, adversity, and sisterhood into bold, singular music.
-At Birds of Paradise, they present their latest album Little Death Wishes – an open and tenderhearted creation boiling everything of CocoRosie down to its most brutal essence.
+CocoRosie brings a mythology of its own to the stage — a kaleidoscope of poetry, ritual and voice in extremis.
+For over twenty years, Bianca and Sierra Casady have transformed love, adversity and sisterhood into bold, singular music.
+At Birds of Paradise, they present their latest album, Little Death Wishes — an open and tender-hearted creation that distills everything CocoRosie into its most brutal essence.

 18 March – Tony Njoku x Spaceship Ensemble